View as Markdown

 Core events #

-Core events are predefined by Satori and can’t be modified or deleted.
+Core events are predefined by Satori.
 They represent standard player behaviors that Satori’s built-in audiences, computed properties, and monitoring features depend on.
+A series of computed properties are automatically generated and tracked per identity for each core event.

 Core events are not auto‑captured by the SDK.
 Your game client (or server, where noted) must fire them to enable downstream features.